for undergraduate students

 In determining both the institutional and federal EFC, consideration is given to several data elements such as family financial information, including income and asset strength, as well as family size and the number of siblings enrolled as undergraduate students.

-It is important to note that the EFC used for determining federal aid eligibility can vary significantly from the EFC used to determine eligibility for institutional aid because of the different need analysis formulas and varied information gathered on the PROFILE and FAFSA.
+It is important to note that the EFC used for determining federal aid eligibility can vary significantly from the EFC used to determine eligibility for institutional aid because of the different need analysis formulas and varied information gathered on the FAFSA and CSS PROFILE.

 Do you meet the full demonstrated need of each student?